 Tickets for the 2017 Malaysia F1 Grand Prix are not on sale; we have left the 2016 prices and details below for information.
 All images © F1Destinations.com.
 The Editor attended the 2015 Malaysia Grand Prix and checked out the views from all the grandstands and hillstands.

 The Malaysia Grand Prix moves to a late-season slot in 2016, back to back with neighboring Singapore two week earlier.
 Tickets for this year’s race went on sale at the end of January 2016.
 Prices are approximately 6% higher across the board than in 2015, but are still the cheapest tickets on the current F1 calendar (see our 2016 ticket prices ranking).
 The attractive 50% ‘super early-bird’ discount only applied until February 15.
-A second ‘early bird’ discount period, with most tickets discounted by 20%, ends on April 18.
+A second ‘early bird’ discount period, with most tickets discounted by 20% applies until May 31. (extended from April 18).
 We recommend buying your Malaysia Grand Prix tickets via BookF1, Gootickets or GPTicketshop.

 2016 Malaysia Grand Prix Ticket Prices